 What is a Compliance Audit?

-A compliance audit assesses how well your organization adheres to the rules it has to follow.
+A compliance audit assesses how well your organization adheres to the rules it has to follow and is a fundamental part of any compliance program.
 This can mean national or global regulations, industry standards, or yin-house, internally mandated rules and codes of conduct.

 It also addresses the effectiveness of your internal controls – how do you track and measure your performance against these externally imposed or internal requirements?

 A compliance audit should be independent, not necessarily carried out by someone outside your organization, but someone independent of the work they are assessing.

 Whether you are reviewing your performance against sector rules, like ITIL, multinational and cross-industry requirements like GDPR or internally imposed obligations, the evaluation needs to be independent, objective and comprehensive.

 Compliance audits are essential because they give your board full visibility into every facet of your organization, including those areas that might not receive regular attention.

 In addition to a better understanding of the business, compliance audits also serve another vital function: they help auditors build stronger relationships with the teams responsible for delivering performance.

 Because frontline workers rarely have opportunities to engage with management and the board, they may see compliance audits negatively as an exercise in finding fault rather than a forward-looking process to drive improvement.
 By engaging with the broader organization, auditors can instill attitudes and behaviors that produce positive change.